invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureAuditLogsGraph.rst

 Parameters
 """"""""""""""""""""""""""
 -startDate (optional)
     - startDate is the parameter specifying the start date of the date range.
-The time format supported is limited to yyyy-mm-dd only.

 -endDate (optional)
     - endDate is the parameter specifying the end date of the date range.
-The time format supported is limited to yyyy-mm-dd only.

 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.
-    - Default: Output\AzureAD
+    - Default: The output will be written to: "Output\AzureAD\{date_AuditLogs}\Auditlogs.json

 -Application (optional)
     - Application is the parameter specifying App-only access (access without a user) for authentication and authorization.
     - Default: Delegated access (access on behalf a user)

+-MergeOutput (optional)
+    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the JSON output file.